atomly/packages/database/README.md

 ## Install

 1. Install Vagrant with the respective Vagrantfile from the Beast repository.
     - That Vagrantfile is configured to also install docker in the machine image.
 2. Docker pull the postgres:alpine image.
     - `sudo docker pull postgres:alpine`
     - Check if the docker image is installed with `sudo docker images`
 3. Start a docker instance of the postgres image.
     - `sudo docker run --name beast-postgres-0 -e POSTGRES_PASSWORD=password -d -p 5432:5432 postgres:alpine`
       - The name of the container is `beast-postgres-0`.
       - The default username is `postgres`.
       - The password is `password`.
       - It's ran in dettached mode with the `postgres:alpine` image.
       - The port 5432 is exposed.
       - Check if the Docker container is running with `sudo docker ps`.
 4. Bash into the postgres instance with `sudo docker exec -it beast-postgres-0 bash`.
     - It's set in interactive mode.
 5. Access the postgres instance with root access by running `psql -U postgres`.
     - `postgres` is the username which has root access.
     - With this access, we can create databases, execute commands, etc.
 6. Check the user by executing `\du`.
     - This will display the superuser details.
 7. Create a test database by running `create database test;`, make sure to include the colon.
 8. Display the database information by running `\l`.
 9. Connect to the database by running `\c test`.
     - `test` is the name of the database.
 10. Check relations to the database by running `\d`, no relations will be found of course.

 ## Access

 1. Start the Vagrant machine with `vagrant up; vagrant ssh`.
+2. Start the container with `sudo docker start beast-postgres-0`.
-2. Bash into the postgres instance with `sudo docker exec -it beast-postgres-0 bash`.
+3. Bash into the postgres instance with `sudo docker exec -it beast-postgres-0 bash`.
-3. Access the postgres instance with root access by running `psql -U postgres`.
+4. Access the postgres instance with root access by running `psql -U postgres`.
+5. Connect to the database by running `\c test`.
+    - `test` is the name of the database.

 ## Troubleshooting